 - Quick Charts – Automatically generate embeddable, live data charts, graphs and key figures from your spreadsheet.

-- HXL Tag Assist – See HXL hashtags in action and add them to your own spreadsheet.
+Example datasets with Quick Charts on HDX: Ukraine – Requirements and Funding Data | Syrian Arab Republic – Data on Conflict Events - HXL Tag Assist – See HXL hashtags in action and add them to your own spreadsheet.

 If your data uses HXL hashtags, then the Quick Charts tool can automatically create customizable graphs and key figures to help you highlight the most important aspects of your dataset.
 Quick Charts require the following: